CharlottePrimiceri/VP_Project/README.md

 ![image](https://github.com/CharlottePrimiceri/VP_Project/assets/114931709/2d004754-c3ab-4a8c-8843-f9a508ccbbd6)

 ### Pytorch Unet 2 channels
-We trained this alternative network for 15 epochs and the same training details as before.
+We trained this alternative network for **15 epochs** and, after, also for **50 epochs**.

-Unfortunally, this is what we obtained:
+Unfortunally, what we obtained with 50 epochs' checkpoint was all black images.
+This result is a clear sign of overfitting!
+The network had learned trick of how to minimize the loss with minimum effort: generating all equal black images.

+Instead, this is the segmented image we obtained loding model's weights from checkpoint at epoch 15:

 ![image](https://github.com/CharlottePrimiceri/VP_Project/assets/114931709/30989a00-fe73-4577-ac70-67adc91b7bb0)

-Due to the fact that the loss at the end of the training is stabilized at a value of about 0.4, training the model further wouldn't be useful.
+Due to the fact that the loss at the end of the training is stabilized at a value of about 0.4, training the model further than 15 epochs wouldn't be useful.
 Training the model for more epochs has lead us to predict all black images, as if the model had found how to minimize the loss in the easiest way possible.
-After having taken some experiments, we can't conclude that giving to the model the "hint" of the depth map helps the model predicting the segmentated image.
+After having taken some experiments, we **can't conclude that giving to the model the "hint" of the depth map helps the model predicting the segmentated image**.

 #### Training details:
 - batch_size: 16